Inventory in logistics

 What is an inventory?

 What are the assets of a company?
-What is the amount of the debt?
-In an inventory, the assets and liabilities of a company are recorded at the end of an acquisition.
-A list of recorded items is documented in an inventory, which is part of the financial statements.
-What sounds so clear and simple here is not quite so easy, especially for retail companies and in the manufacturing sector.
-This is because it is precisely here that the proof of all assets, especially for tangible items, is somewhat more difficult.
-This is because while licenses, industrial property rights or receivables can be verified by means of the so-called book inventory, tangible assets must be determined by counting, weighing or measuring.
+What are the debts?
+During an inventory, the assets and liabilities of a company are recorded at the end of an acquisition.
+A list of the items recorded is documented in an inventory list, which forms part of the annual financial statements.
+What may sound very clear and simple here is not quite so easy, especially for trading companies and the manufacturing industry.
+This is because it is somewhat more difficult to provide evidence of all assets, especially tangible assets.
+While licenses, property rights or receivables can be verified by means of a book inventory, tangible assets must be determined by counting, weighing or measuring.

 What inventory procedures are there?